 Sharding refers to splitting the entire network into multiple portions called “shards.”
 Each shard would contain its own independent state, meaning a unique set of account balances and smart contracts.
 Usually, shards must be tightly coupled and side-chains must be loosely coupled.

 Under a Proof of Stake (PoS) consensus mechanism, a slashing condition is one that causes the validator’s deposit to be destroyed when they trigger it.
 See also ‘Proof of Stake’.

 Smart contracts are programs whose terms are recorded in computer code.
 While they often contain agreements or sets of actions between parties that emulate a traditional legal contract, they are not, in and of themselves, legal documents.
 Smart contracts are automated actions that can be coded and executed once a set of conditions is met, and are the dominant form of programming on the Ethereum Virtual Machine.

 A change to the software protocol where only previously valid blocks/transactions are made invalid.
 Since old nodes will recognize the new blocks as valid, a soft fork is backward-compatible.
 However, this can result in a potential divide in the blockchain, as the old software generates blocks that read as invalid according to the new rules.

-Any cryptocurrency pegged to a stable asset, like fiat or gold.
-It theoretically remains stable in price as it is measured against a known amount of an asset not subject to fluctuation.
+Any cryptocurrency pegged to a stable asset, like fiat currency or gold.
+It theoretically remains stable in price as it is measured against a known amount of an asset less subject to fluctuation.
 Always spelled as one word.

 The set of data that a blockchain network strictly needs to keep track of, and that represents data currently relevant to applications on the chain.